pegwymonie/okra/public/Aptitudes.md

 	C/SRPG: Knowledge, Mechanical Enginerring, Medical Expertise, Scientific Expertise

 # Wit
 Wit demonstrates your ability to think and act quickly, to know the right thing to say or do, to innovate and come up with creative solutions.
+It allows you to gather information about your surrounds and to

 Uses for Wit include:
 * gaining a moment to think in a tense situation